Understanding iShares Inc iShares MSCI Brazil ETF's Unusual Options Activity | Benzinga

 Understanding iShares Inc iShares MSCI Brazil ETF's Unusual Options Activity

-Shares of iShares Inc iShares MSCI Brazil ETF (NYSE:EWZ) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $37.54.
+iShares Inc iShares MSCI Brazil ETF (NYSE:EWZ) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $37.36 following the option alert.

 - Option Type: SWEEP